hsctim/Resume/Prompts.md

-﻿## Prompts for Payment Processing and Customer Service
+﻿## Prompt for Payment Processing and Customer Service

+A pormpt for the OpenAI assistant, used in projects such as payment processing and customer service.
+The prompt is designed to guide the assistant in providing accurate information, maintaining professionalism, and adapting to user preferences.
+It includes specific roles, responsibilities, and workflow states for handling customer interactions effectively.

 ---